 Brilliant researchers Lillian Reynolds and Michael Brace have developed a system of recording and playing back actual experiences of people.
 Once the capability of tapping into "higher ...
 See full summary »

 Supernova chronicles the search and rescue patrol of a medical ship in deep space in the early 22nd century and its six-member crew which includes a Captain and Pilot, a co-pilot, a medical officer, a medical technician, a search and rescue paramedic, and a computer technician.
-When their vessel, the Nightingale 229, answers an emergency distress signal from a comet mining operation in a distant galaxy, the crew soon finds itself in danger from the mysterious young man they rescue, the alien artifact he's smuggled aboard, and the gravitational pull of a giant star about go supernova the most massive explosion in the universe.
+When their vessel, the Nightingale 229, answers an emergency distress signal from a comet mining operation in a distant galaxy, the crew soon finds itself in danger from the mysterious young man they rescue, the alien artifact he's smuggled aboard, and the gravitational pull of a giant star about to supernova.
+The resulting explosion will be the most massive explosion in the universe.
 Written by

 At the end of the movie one of Nick's eyes is blue and one is brown.
 When they show him again from the side the other eye is blue.
 See more »